Brody King: Ring of Honor (2018–2021)

 On December 1, 2018, King signed an exclusive deal with Ring of Honor.
 He debuted for ROH at the December 15 tapings, forming Villain Enterprises with Scurll and PCO.
 King and PCO would then go on to win the 2019 ROH Tag Wars Tournament, and on March 15, they defeated The Briscoe Brothers in a Las Vegas street fight to win the ROH World Tag Team Championship at the ROH 17th Anniversary Show.
 The following night, King, PCO, and Scurll defeated The Kingdom for the ROH World Six-Man Tag Team Championship during the Ring of Honor Wrestling tapings.
 This made King a double champion in ROH within a 24 hour span.
 PCO and King would lose the ROH Tag Team Titles to Guerrillas of Destiny in a Fatal 4 Way match also involving Los Ingobernables de Japón (EVIL and Sanada) and The Briscoes at G1 Supercard.
 On January 11, 2020, Villain Enterprises would lose the Six Man Titles to MexiSquad (Bandido, Flamita, and Rey Horus).
 Villain Enterprises would quietly disband after this due to the COVID-19 pandemic and Scurll's departure from Ring of Honor after allegations during the Speaking Out movement as King and PCO both began focusing on singles competition.
 At Final Battle, King received a ROH World Championship match against Rush but was defeated after interference from La Bestia del Ring who struck him with a steel chair.
 On March 26, 2021, at ROH 19th Anniversary Show, King would unveil a new faction called Violence Unlimited consisting of Tony Deppen, Chris Dickinson, and Homicide as they attacked La Faccion Ingobernable.

-New Japan Pro-Wrestling (2019–present)
+New Japan Pro-Wrestling (2019–2022, 2025)

 King's contract with ROH opened the door for him to make his debut for New Japan Pro-Wrestling (NJPW).
 His debut match happened on January 30, 2019, in a tag team match with Scurll against Killer Elite Squad at NJPW's The New Beginning in USA event.
 On February 2, he wrestled on the final day of the tour, going against ROH Television Champion Jeff Cobb.
 His next appearance for them would be in Japan, during the Best of the Super Juniors 2019 tour.
 He would team with Scurll to defeat Taiji Ishimori and Gedo.

-Brody King is currently wrestling on NJPW Strong program for the company.
+On January 5, 2025 at Wrestle Dynasty, King was defeated by David Finlay.